 2. Excellent communication skills

-The client’s reputation is in the hands of the designer, but just as the client makes a hiring choice, design studios also judge potential clients on their communication skills, and can readily say no to a large budget.
+Your reputation is in the hands of the designer, but just as you make a hiring choice, design studios also judge potential clients on their communication skills, and can readily say no to a large budget.

 3. Attention to detail

 Changing the smallest detail can greatly alter the impact of a brand identity.
 Look at these logo refinements for an appreciation of the finer details.

 4. Great customer service

-How fast can clients expect a response to their questions?
+How fast do you expect a response to your questions?
 Unless prior notice has been given, email replies should be received within 24 hours during a project’s standard working week.
 The telephone should be picked up throughout normal working hours, too (or a call-back made within a few hours).

 What about after the design handover?
 A good designer remains on hand to help with any printing questions or file issues or questions about the application of the design.

 How much is known about the designer?
 Does she have a successful track record?
 Is he the new kid on the block?

 “Young designers don’t lack experience, they just lack opportunity.”

 — BOB AUFULDISH

-Blogs can play a key role in overcoming sales objections.
-The regular publishing of design posts shows a passion for the subject, and communication skills are evident through responses in comment threads.
+Blogs play a key role in overcoming sales objections.
+The regular publishing of design posts shows a passion for the subject, and communication skills are evident in the way we talk.

 Here are five easy steps to building trust online, with a few extra resources.

 6. Good time management

 Deadlines are a vital part of the design process.
-A client could be waiting on the designer to finalise the identity before an ad campaign is rolled-out, or before office signage is installed, so the last thing needed is to have the agreed time frame pushed back.
+You could be waiting on the designer to finalise the identity before an ad campaign is rolled-out, or before office signage is installed, so the last thing you need is to have the agreed time frame pushed back.

 7. Positive references

-Client testimonials offer a great insight into previous customer satisfaction.
-Comments should be accompanied with a web address, but if not, a client shouldn’t be afraid to ask for contact details from the designer.
+Testimonials offer a good insight into previous customer satisfaction.
+Comments should be accompanied with a web address, but if not, don’t be afraid to ask for contact details from the designer.